Grounded-DI/MathWise/Partition_Function_Estimate.md

 The entropy-corrected formula shows significantly improved match with actual values at small and moderate \( n \), where classical approximations overshoot.

 ---

+Note: This post is for educational purposes only.
+Given the complexity of the proof, Grounded DI cannot personally guarantee if, and how, it will be interpreted by domain experts.
+Public review is always encouraged.

 #MathWise #DI #DeterministicIntelligence